Top 4 Pre-Trained Models for Image Classification with Python Code

 Introduction

 The human brain can easily recognize and distinguish the objects in an image.
 For instance, given the image of a cat and a dog, we distinguish the two within nanoseconds, and our brain perceives this difference.
 If a machine mimics this behavior, it is as close to Artificial Intelligence as possible.
 Subsequently, the field of Computer Vision aims to mimic the human vision system—and numerous milestones have broken the barriers in this regard.
 Moreover, nowadays, machines can easily distinguish between different images, detect objects and faces, and even generate images of people who don’t exist!
 Fascinating, isn’t it?
-One of my first experiences when starting with Computer Vision was the task of Image Classification.
+One of my first experiences when starting with Computer Vision was the task of transfer learning models for Image Classification.
 This very ability of a machine to distinguish between objects leads to more avenues of research – like distinguishing between people.

 image classification models